LandStander27/Scientific-Calculator/README.md

 # Scientific-Calculator
-Scientific Calculator with graphs and tables
+Scientific Calculator with graphs and tables and conversions

 Only works on Windows 10